ardatan/graphql-tools/.changeset/plenty-coins-confess.md

 '@graphql-tools/delegate': minor
 ---

-enhance(delegate): use graphql-executor for validations and enable increment support
+enhance(delegate): use graphql-executor for subscriptions